TOsCodes/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates an empty file named hello
-5-execute gives execute permissions to the owner 6-multiple_permissions gives execute permission to the user and group and read permission to others
+5-execute gives execute permissions to the owner 6-multiple_permissions gives execute permission to the user and group and read permission to others 7-everybody gives execute permissions to the user, group and other user